 1. Don’t just ask for help, cast the vision

 Volunteers, especially millennials, want to know that they are making a difference.
 Take the time to cast the vision to your church- What’s the goal of this big event?
 What’s the big idea behind this sermon series?
 Why are we doing this?
 Then extend the invitation for people to join in.
+Keep your volunteers abreast of the reasons for why you picked your VBS theme and what the impact will be.
 They will be much more eager to join when they see the difference they can make.

 2. Create opportunities for ownership